GuillemD/3d_engine/PendingNameEngine/PCG/README.md

-# PCG Random Number Generation, C Edition
+# PCG Random Number Generation, Minimal C Edition

 [PCG-Random website]: http://www.pcg-random.org

-This code provides an implementation of the PCG family of random number generators, which are fast, statistically excellent, and offer a number of useful features.
+This code provides a minimal implementation of one member of the PCG family of random number generators, which are fast, statistically excellent, and offer a number of useful features.

 Full details can be found at the [PCG-Random website].
-This version of the code provides many family members -- if you just want one simple generator, you may prefer the minimal version of the library.
+This version of the code provides a single family member and skips some useful features (such as jump-ahead/jump-back) -- if you want a more full-featured library, you may prefer the full version of the C library, or for all features, the C++ library.

-There are two APIs, a low-level one which explicitly names the output functions, and a higher-level one (which maps directly to the low-level code).
-Generally, you should use the high-level API.

 ## Documentation and Examples

-Visit [PCG-Random website] for information on how to use this library, or look at the sample code in the `sample` directory -- hopefully it should be fairly self explanatory.
+Visit [PCG-Random website] for information on how to use this library, or look at the sample code -- hopefully it should be fairly self explanatory.

 ## Building

+There is no library to build.
+Just use the code.
+You can however build the three demo programs.

-The code is written in C99-style C with no significant platform dependencies.
+The code is written in C89-style C with no significant platform dependencies.
-On a Unix-style system (e.g., Linux, Mac OS X) you should be able to just type type
+On a Unix-style system (e.g., Linux, Mac OS X), or any system with `make`, you should be able to just type type

     make

-Almost all the real code is in `include/pcg_variants.h`.
-Because the individual RNGs have a very small amount of code, they are provided as inline functions to allow the compiler the option of inlining them.
-But because C requires there to also be an external definition, the `src` directory contains code to build `libpcg_random.a` which provides non-inline definitions for all the PCG generators.
+Almost all the real code is in `pcg_basic.c`, with type and function declarations in `pcg_basic.h`.

-On other systems, it should be straightforward to build a library by compiling the files in the src directory.
-Or, write your own file giving an `extern` declaration for every function you actually use.
+On other systems, it should be straightforward to build.
+For example, you even run the code directly using the tinycc compiler, using

+    cat pcg_basic.c pcg32-demo.c | tcc -run

 ## Testing

-Run

-    make test

-## Directory Structure

-The directories are arranged as follows:

-* `include` -- contains `pcg_variants.h`
-* `src` -- code to define external versions of the inline functions from `pcg_variants.h` plus all the `_advance_r` functions.
-* `test-low` -- test code for the low-level API where the functions have long scary-looking names
-* `test-high` -- test code for the high-level API where the functions have shorter, less scary-looking names.
-* `extras` -- other useful code, such as code to read /dev/random
-* `sample` -- sample code, similar to the code in `test-high` but more human readable

-## 128-bit Math

-On systems that support it (64-bit systems using GCC or Clang), the library provides RNGs that use 128-bit intger math.
-These generators produce 64-bit output (or more) and have a period of 2^128.

-If you don't have 128-bit support on your system, you aren't losing that much.
-Thanks to the 2^63 random streams/sequences, you can gang together multiple 32-bit generators.
-(Note: This approach *would not work* well with generators that only have a single stream/sequence).
-Example code is provided in `sample/pcg32x2-demo.c`.

-The C++ implementation provides 128-bit integers even on systems that don't natively support it, but doing so would be too much trouble in C.
+This command will build the three provided demo programs, `pcg32-global-demo` (which uses the global rng), `pcg32-demo` (which uses a local generator), and pcg32x2-demo (which gangs together two generators, showing the usefulness of creating multiple generators).

+To run the demos using a fixed seed (same output every time), run

+    ./pcg32-demo

+To produce different output, run

+    ./pcg32-demo -r

+You can also pass an integer count to specify how may rounds of output you would like.